-A critic would have to be absurd to express any alarm at the slicing of these six lines.
-Fortunately, I am your man here, because I do think that the cut lines actually contribute a lot to the play, and that Hamlet is surprisingly and notably diminished by their absence.
+A critic would have to be pretty absurd to express any alarm at the slicing of these six lines.
+However, I am your man here, because I do think that the cut lines actually contribute a lot to the play, and that Hamlet is surprisingly and notably diminished by their absence.

 For one, they initiate an association between Claudius and drink that carries throughout the play to his death, which is partly due to the consumption of poisoned wine.
 And without this association, Hamlet’s acrimonious salutation to Horatio in the same scene (“We’ll teach you to drink deep ere you depart”), his later complaint that Danes are unfairly slandered as drunkards, and his retort to Guildenstern’s announcement that Claudius is distempered – “With drink, sir?” –all become essentially non-sequitoral.

 The play’s first soliloquy also benefits by the presence of these lines for two additional reasons.
 One, Hamlet’s speech, filled as it is with the language of disease and decay, gets a bit of kick from its obvious contrast with Claudius’ sunny references to “jocund health,” “smiling,” and so on.
 And also, as Stephen Booth has noted, there are complex textual relationships between the two speeches (“cannon” / ”canon”, “heavens” / “the Everlasting”, military language, etc.) that likely contribute (among other things) to an overall feeling of cohesion between them.

 If these six lines of dialogue therefore serve unexpectedly important purpose in the play, then the silent dumb show that precedes Hamlet’s staging of The Mousetrap is essential.
 This show, as well as the characters’ commentary upon it, must seem like an especially inviting target for a director looking to trim excess for his production, what with its explicit redundancy of the play about to be staged.
 The importance of my argument here, however, is of such earth-quaking, heaven-bending magnitude, that I have no choice but to set it apart on its own line: